Sandra Jauregui

-Sandra Jauregui (born 1983) is a Democratic member of the Nevada Assembly.
+Sandra Jauregui (born October 31, 1983) is an American politician from Nevada.
+In 2023 she became the Democratic majority leader of the Nevada Assembly.
 She represents the 41st district, which covers parts of the southern Las Vegas Valley.
+A survivor of the 2017 Las Vegas shooting, she is a prominent advocate for gun control within the Nevada Assembly.

+In October 2025, Jauregui announced her candidacy for Lieutenant Governor of Nevada in the 2026 election.

-Early life and education
+Personal life and education

 Jauregui was born in 1983 in Monterey Park, California, and raised in nearby Hacienda Heights.
 She is Latina.
 Jauregui attended Mt.
 San Antonio College and graduated from the University of Nevada, Las Vegas.

+Jauregui is a survivor of the 2017 Las Vegas shooting, the deadliest mass shooting in United States history.

 Career

 Jauregui works for Ticor Title of Nevada and previously worked for former U.S. Senator Harry Reid.

 Jauregui ran for the open seat vacated by the retiring Victoria A. Dooling in 2016.
 She defeated former Assemblyman Paul Aizley in the Democratic primary and Republican Nick Phillips in the general election.

 Legislative history

-Juaregui's inaugural legislative session began with becoming the primary sponsor of AB291.
-A proposed bill to repeal state preemption laws concerning firearm ownership in the state of Nevada.
-The bill has been represented prohibiting certain acts relating to the modification of semiautomatic firearms, including trigger mechanisms and bump stocks.
-Other language of AB291 pertains to reducing the concentration of alcohol that may be present in the blood or breath of a person while in possession of a firearm.
-AB291 also pertains to repealing state law protections and grants the authority to regulate ammunition and firearms laws at county level.

-AB 291 was scheduled to not complete the time requirement to pass legislative deadlines.
-AB 291 was granted an exemption, and the preemption repeal was stricken from the bill on May 29, 2019, at the request of Everytown for Gun Safety.
-The bill added language to accept "Red Flag Law" in Nevada.
-A high-risk protection order that has been controversially touted as lacking due process and constitutionality, while support voiced concerns for safety measures.
-During the Senate Judiciary Meetings, Nevada constituents raised concerns with Sandra Juaregui's controversial acceptance from Everytown for Gun Safety, in the amount of $10,000.
-Protests have ensued over this bill across the state of Nevada since its introduction.
+Jauregui has sponsored several bills related to gun control.
+In 2019, Jauregui became the primary sponsor of AB291, a red flag law that allows temporary seizure of guns by court order if a person is deemed a danger to themselves or others.
+The law also banned bump stocks.
 The bill was signed into law by Nevada Governor Steve Sisolak on June 14, 2019.

+In 2023, she sponsored two other gun control bills, ABs 354 and 355, the first of which would have banned carrying a gun within 100 yards of a polling place, and the last would have raised the legal age to buy an assault weapon from 18 to 21.
+The two bills passed the Nevada Legislature but were vetoed by Governor Joe Lombardo.

+Jauregui is the current Democratic majority leader of the Nevada Assembly.